samuvack/ML-LDES-server/README.md

   <img src="https://github.com/samuvack/ML-LDES-server/blob/master/images/plots.png?raw=true"/>
 </p>

+ As a test, it was currently chosen to apply different regression models to the data:
+* linear regression,
+* multiple linear regression,
+* polynomial regression,
+* decision tree regression,
+* random forest regression.

+When the ML model has calculated to predicted temperature based on the given salinity value, a JSON respons is send back with all the output data.

 Of course a better way is by looking at the temporal scale (and even better spatio-temporal scale) instead of looking at all the historical measurments at ones (e.g. the case of regression models).

 <p align="center">
   <img src="https://github.com/samuvack/ML-LDES-server/blob/master/images/timeseries3.png?raw=true"/>
 </p>

+Therefore some forecasting models are showcasted underneath:

   ## Online Machine Learning